 Microwave Asparagus: Place spears in a single layer in a glass microwave-safe plate.
 Cover loosely with plastic wrap.
 Microwave on high for 3-4 minutes, depending on thickness of asparagus.

-- 1 bunch fresh asparagus, tough ends trimmed (cooked as you prefer-roast, steam, microwave or boil,)
+- 1 bunch fresh asparagus trimmed and cooked as you prefer-roast, steam, microwave or boil,

 - 3 egg yolks

-- 1/4 cup + 2 Tbsp. freshly grated Parmesan cheese (DIVIDED)
+- 1/4 cup + 2 Tbsp Parmesan cheese DIVIDED

 - Pinch salt and freshly ground pepper